 Martel gets one of these moments when Annias calls Sephrenia a witch, prompting Martel to grab him by the collar and threaten him with things much worse than Sparhawk could ever do should he ever talk trash about "my little mother" again.
-While it's also Disproportionate Retribution it's also a sign that Martel still cares about Sephrenia even after everything he's done.
+While it's Disproportionate Retribution,it's also a sign that Martel still cares about Sephrenia even after everything he's done.

-There is also his genuine sadness to learn that Kurik had been killed, for he had the same level of respect that most knights had.
+There is also his genuine sadness to learn that Kurik had been killed, for he had the same level of respect for the squire that most knights had.

-Krager of all people to Ehlana, after they've been mistreated by Scarpa.
+Krager of all people to Ehlana and Alean, after they've been mistreated by Scarpa.

-Zalasta even gets one, when he appologizes to Ehlana after Scarpa's mistreatment of her and Alean, and during Ehlana's captivity when he ensures that she is treated well and converses with her daily.
-Not that it makes the reader care about him after stabbing Sephrenia.
+Zalasta even gets one, when he apologizes to Ehlana after Scarpa's mistreatment of her and Alean, and during Ehlana's captivity he ensures that she is treated well and converses with her daily.
+Not that it makes the reader care about him after he stabs Sephrenia in the heart.

 Aphrael and Azash, not to mention the Styric pantheon and Cyrgon.
 On top of them, Bhelliom and Klael.